-Canon 5D Mark III Test
+Canon 5D Mark III DSLR Review

 The new Canon 5D Mark III has a large and handy grip on the right side.
 The body is a lot smaller than the new EOS-1D X because the 5D Mark III doesn’t use a “motor winder like” bottom for the rechargeable battery and therefore doesn’t offer a second shutter release button and setup dial, convenient for vertical shots.
 An additional battery grip is offered as an option, however.